 Maggid: This section includes the main part of the seder and is comprised of the following sections.

-Four Questions; traditionally recited by the youngest child at the table
+-- Four Questions; or Ma Nishtana, traditionally recited by the youngest child at the table

 Rachtzah: [Blessing] Hand washing before the meal, this time with the traditional blessing.